Header Banner

 Safety First

-• Turn power OFF at the breaker, verify with a non-contact tester before any electrical work
+• Turn the power OFF at the breaker, and verify with a non-contact tester before any electrical work

-• Adult supervision required when handling electrical components
+• Adult supervision is required when handling electrical components

 • Test Wi-Fi strength in all rooms before purchasing devices